 |Remote pays taxes for the employee and reimbursements are paid by Remote||The employee is reimbursed directly by the client for expenses|

-In general, co-employment risk is always higher in the consulting model countries than in EOR model countries.
-Below, actions or practices carried out by the client may contribute to increasing their exposure to co-employment risk and should therefore be avoided especially in consulting model countries:
+Co-employment risk can be higher depending on Remote's business model in a country.
+Below are example actions or practices carried out by clients, which may contribute to increasing their exposure to co-employment risk and should therefore be avoided especially in selected countries:

 See also: How do I create an offer letter on Remote?

-- Paying for travel expenses: Ideally, in all cases and countries, employees are advised to make the bookings themselves and then request a reimbursement through Remote.
-However, if the client does choose to use some other expense management tool and pay for this directly, the co-employment risk would not be more than usual.
+Paying for travel expenses: Ideally, in all cases and countries, employees are advised to make the bookings themselves and then request a reimbursement through Remote.

 See also: Add an expense